 - Oxygen Sensor: O2 sensor is mounted in the exhaust manifold to monitor how much-unburned oxygen is in the exhaust as the exhaust exits the engine.

 - Timing Chain: Most newer gasoline engines have Variable Valve Timing, which is extremely sensitive to timing issues.
-If the ˜check engine™ light is accompanied by a lack of power, rough idle and stalling, timing should be first on the list to check.
+If the ˜check engine™ light is accompanied by a lack of power, rough idle, and stalling, timing should be first on the list to check.
 The problem is usually with a chain tensioner, which is not long enough to compensate for slack in the timing chain.
-As this can be a prelude into much more dangerous timing failure, check this without any delay.
+As this can be a prelude to a much more dangerous timing failure, check this without any delay.
 DTC: P0016

 - Crankshaft Position Sensor: The crankshaft position sensor is quite a common failure point on many Lancia models.
 It will usually cause an intermittent misfire, engine cutting out or not starting occasionally.
 In some cases, it can trigger various timing or alternator related codes.
 Although being very sporadic in the beginning, symptoms will happen more frequently as time goes by.
 DTC: P0335

-- PWM Controllers: Unlike older cars, which had simple cooling fan regulation, newer ones use a pulse width modulation (PWM), controllers.
+- PWM Controllers: Unlike older cars, which had simple cooling fan regulation, newer ones use pulse width modulation (PWM) controllers.
 A module that controls the fan speed can get damaged by moisture and corrosion, resulting in dead cooling fans.
 Although this will not affect engine performance, it can still cause overheating.
 DTC: P0480

 - Proportional Valve: Diesel engines have a common rail injection system, where an electronic proportional valve controls the fuel pressure.
 If it starts failing, you might experience a loss of power, hard starting when cold and black smoke from the exhaust.
 In addition to the regulator with an integrated sensor, check the wiring and connectors for damage.
 DTC: P0091